Atmospheric composition and vertical structure of the atmosphere – spatial and temporal aspects

 After completion of this unit, students will be able to

-- Explain the vertical structure of the atmosphere under the aspects of temperature, composition, pressure, ionization, escape velocity, and magnetism
+- Explain the vertical structure of the atmosphere under the aspects of temperature, composition, pressure, ionization, escape velocity, and magnetism and how these different aspects are related to each other

 - Identify the processes that lead to the observed vertical structure of Earth’s atmosphere